 Of course, for those so inclined there are plenty of hiking adventures to be had. (coming in an upcoming post)

 For those more adventurous, the cliff hugging Amalfi coast road, one of the world’s most beautiful scenic roads, with its 1,001 hairpin turns and breath taking views will test even the most accomplished driver.
 If you love roller-coasters then this is for you.
 Luckily there are taxis, private cars and buses that make travel easy and convenient because of course, you don’t want to miss the scenery because you had to concentrate on the road!

 Sorrento is known as one of the world’s most charming and a old towns with it’s many cafes, shops and historic sites. (see upcoming blogs) Ravello is most famous for its extraordinary gardens and the Ravello Music Festival.
 Amalfi is the main coastal town and port.
 Positano is the jewel of the coastline with shops and houses cascading down the ravine to the sea.
 Don’t miss Capri or one of the other islands to the west of Sorrento in the Tyrrhenian Sea.
 Tourism is the major industry on this coast.

 I am debating on the best way to tackle this blog so you don’t miss a second of my trips to the Amalfi coast so I think I will cover a few towns in separate blogs as there is too much to be said.
 Are you ready to continue on to Part 2 in this series?
-“Positano Bites Deep” A full photo album can be found however in my Flickr portfolio where you can find an album just of the Amalfi coast.
+“Positano Bites Deep”

 If you want to travel to Italy I can highly recommend a fabulous planner Ashley Turney of L’Esperta.